Proposal Preparation

 Justifying Your Budget

-• The SC&I grants team offers a form to guide PIs through the preliminary process of estimating the varied costs associated with their potential research project.
-The form addresses all the possible funding categories that PIs might need and includes fields where text justifications can be inserted.
+• The SC&I grants team guides PIs through the preliminary process of estimating the varied costs associated with their potential research project.
+All the possible funding categories that PIs might need are addressed, and text justifications must be inserted.

-• Once completed, the Research Project Coordinator uses the information to draft an initial budget that will be discussed and modified with the PI.
+• The Research Project Coordinator uses the information to draft an initial budget that will be discussed and modified with the PI.

 • The Business Department will review the budget to make sure it aligns with Rutgers’ and SC&I’s best practices.